 1. Neurofeedback

-Neurofeedback is a specialized treatment that uses advanced computer technology for balancing and optimizing your brain.
-During each session you play a video game using just your brain!
-It’s a fun, interactive and engaging treatment that helps you strengthen and retrain your brain to a healthier, more focused state.
+Neurofeedback is a specialized treatment that uses advanced computer technology to help balance and optimize the brain.
+During each session, you (or your child) play a video game using just your brain.
+It’s a fun, interactive, and engaging treatment that helps strengthen and retrain the brain to achieve a healthier, more focused state.

-Using real-time displays of brain activity, you can learn how to regulate your own brain function.
+Using real-time displays of brain activity, neurofeedback for ADD/ADHD helps you learn how to regulate your own brain function.

 2. Nutrition

-A nutritional intervention can be especially helpful for those with ADD.
-For years I have recommended a high protein, low carbohydrate diet that is relatively high in healthy fat to my patients with ADD.
-This diet has a stabilizing effect on blood sugar levels and helps both with energy level and concentration.
+A nutritional intervention can be especially helpful for those with ADD/ADHD.
+A higher-protein, lower-carbohydrate diet that is relatively high in healthy fats can be beneficial in reducing symptoms.
+This diet has a stabilizing effect on blood sugar levels and helps with both energy levels and concentration.

-For instance, “when I eat three chocolate donuts, skip the gym, get really drunk on the weekends, or call my husband a jerk, then what will happen?
-Do any of these behaviors help me achieve what I want for my life, or help me with my goals?”
+For example, “When I eat 3 chocolate doughnuts, skip the gym, get really drunk on the weekends, or call my husband a jerk, then what will happen?
+Do any of these behaviors help me achieve what I want for my life or help me with my goals?”
 Clearly, they do not!

-According to research, the people who live longest and achieve great success are the most conscientious.
+According to research in the book The Longevity Project, the people who live longest and achieve great success are the most conscientious.
 They know what they want and then they act in consistent ways over time to get it.
-This can be a unique challenge for those with ADD because they often struggle with impulse control.
-Put up these two words where you can see them every day: Then what? and practice using them!
+This can be a unique challenge for those with ADD/ADHD because they often struggle with impulse control.
+Put up these two words where you can see them every day: Then what? and practice using them.

 4. Exercise

-Exercise increases blood flow to all parts of the body, including the brain, which is particularly beneficial to those with ADD.
 Exercise also increases the availability of serotonin in the brain, which has a tendency to calm hyperactivity.
-Through the years I have seen a direct relationship between the level of exercise a person gets and the severity of their symptoms.
+At Amen Clinics, the psychiatrists have seen a direct relationship between the level of exercise a person gets and the severity of their ADD/ADHD symptoms.

 5. Meditation